 Halo effect

-The halo effect causes one fact or characteristic to outshine everything else.
-If you perceive a person as beautiful, you may also perceive this person as more competent than, for example, a person who is overweight.
-The norm-beautiful person therefore has to make less effort to appear competent.
+The halo effect ("halo" effect) means that one fact or characteristic outshines everything else.
+If you perceive a person as beautiful, you may also perceive them as more competent than a person who is overweight, for example.
+The standard-beautiful person therefore has to make less effort to appear competent.

 The same applies when evaluating CVs: If the candidate has worked for a brand that is known and positively associated with you (e.g. Google), then you will evaluate the person's competencies more positively overall.
 Although the mere fact that a person has worked at Google does not mean anything.
 Google "gives" the person applying a halo, even though he or she has not yet demonstrated the relevant skills, for example.